1. You are special!

-Along the lines of but not exactly like the above, your search criteria also need to be REALISTIC.
+Along the lines of but not exactly like the above, your search options also need to be REALISTIC.

-What "realistic" consists of for you depends heavily on various things about your demographic profile as well as your location, so we can't precisely define that here.
-We will say that if you sign up with a particular set of search criteria that results in a very small number of profiles in your Search Results, this is definitely something to consider.
-Expanding those search criteria, that is.
+What "realistic" consists of for you depends heavily on various things about your demographic as well as your location, so we can't precisely define that here.
+We will say that if you sign up with a particular set of search options that result in a very small number of profiles in your search results, this is definitely something to consider.
+Expanding those search options, that is.

 And . . . she lived in . . .
 North Dakota.
 She also wanted to be matched with only other North Dakotans.

-Please bear in mind that for her to be matched with just the sort of woman she requested, we'd not only have to have just that sort of demographically specific and thus probably rare woman in our database, but that woman's search criteria would also have to include HER.
+Please bear in mind that for this site to connect her with just the sort of woman she requested, we'd not only have to have just that sort of demographically specific and thus probably rare woman in our database, but that woman's search options would also have to include HER.

 11. Fly your freak flag high!

-Uniquely human details also reinforce the idea that there's another actual human on the other end, someone who might welcome your email.
+Uniquely human details also reinforce the idea that there's another actual human on the other end, someone who might welcome hearing from you.
 Plus, wouldn't it be nice to hear from someone who already finds your peccadilloes charming?

 12. Laugh and the world laughs with you!

 Along the lines of the above, amusing others outright will almost never hurt.
-Amusing a woman (at least, if you meant to) will usually lead to her wanting more.
+Amusing a woman will usually lead to her wanting more.
 Eccentricity and self-deprecation are also chaming and usually impress others that you're fun to be around.